San Roque, Northern Samar

-San Roque, officially the Municipality of San Roque (Bungto han San Roque; Bayan ng San Roque), is a 4th class municipality in the province of Northern Samar, Philippines.
+San Roque, officially the Municipality of San Roque (Bungto han San Roque; Bayan ng San Roque), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 29,882 people.

 San Roque was originally a part of Pambujan.
 San Roque is the Spanish language name for Saint Roch.

 History

 Republic Act No. 2102, which created the municipality of San Roque, was enacted without executive approval on March 28, 1959.
 The territory of the town was described as follows: